-With the legal status of marijuana changing in a growing number of states, allergists expect to see more patients who experience allergic reactions to the pollen-bearing plant also known as cannabis.
+The legal status of marijuana is changing in a growing number of states.
+Can you be allergic to marijuana?
+Yes.
+Allergists expect to see more patients who experience allergic reactions to the pollen-bearing plant also known as cannabis or weed.

-Smoking marijuana for either medical or recreational use or inhaling its smoke could cause a flare-up of asthma symptoms, allergic rhinitis or conjunctivitis, according to a research paper published in the March issue of Annals of Allergy, Asthma and Immunology.
+Smoking marijuana for either medical or recreational use or inhaling its smoke could cause a flare-up of asthma symptoms, allergic rhinitis or conjunctivitis, according to research published in the March 2015 issue of Annals of Allergy, Asthma and Immunology.

-Allergy symptoms include nasal congestion, eye inflammation and coughing, wheezing and sneezing.
+Signs you’re allergic to weed include nasal congestion, eye inflammation, coughing, wheezing and sneezing.
 Skin contact with marijuana – including the hemp version sometimes used in clothing – may cause eczema or hives.

-And there is one reported case of a man who experienced anaphylaxis after consuming hemp seed-encrusted seafood.
+And there is one reported case of a man who experienced anaphylaxis after eating hemp seed-encrusted seafood.
 Anaphylaxis is a severe, potentially life-threatening allergic reaction.

-As an airborne allergen, cannabis pollen grains typically emerge in late summer or early autumn.
-They are “very buoyant, allowing for distribution across many miles,” the researchers say.
+As an airborne allergen, cannabis pollen grains emerge in late summer or early autumn.
+They are “very buoyant, allowing for distribution across many miles,” researchers say.

 Another allergen associated with marijuana?
 Mold.
-Representing Allergy & Asthma Network, Purvi Parikh, MD, a pediatric allergist and immunologist in New York City, told the website LiveScience.com that marijuana plants can become very moldy in storage.
+Purvi Parikh, MD, a New York City allergist and immunologist and Allergy & Asthma Network spokesperson, told the website LiveScience.com that marijuana plants can become very moldy in storage.

-Marijuana allergy cases remain uncommon – for now.
-It’s likely they have been around for years but went unreported due to marijuana’s illegal status, Dr. Parikh says.
+Weed allergy cases remain uncommon – for now.
+It’s likely weed allergy has been around for years but went unreported due to marijuana’s illegal status, Dr. Parikh says.

 Dr. Parikh expects to see more cases of marijuana allergy in the years ahead.
 “It is going to become increasingly more common,” she says.

-People who suspect they are allergic to marijuana – whether it’s the pollen in the cannabis plant, mold from storage, or something else – should talk with a board-certified allergist.
+People who suspect they are allergic to weed – whether it’s the pollen in the cannabis plant, mold from storage, or something else – should talk with a board-certified allergist.